 Etruscan women were believed to hold positions as high priestesses and even conduct businesses.
 They could share their husband’s dining couch and drink wine.
 They had two names denoting both paternal and maternal bloodlines.
 Some accounts also state that wives had sexual freedom and may even have been able to claim their illegitimate children in their own right.

-My protagonist arrives in Veii as a treaty bride determined to remain true to Roman ‘virtues’ but instead grapples with conflicting moralities as she is slowly seduced by the freedoms offered to her by her husband.
-I also contrast her life as a Roman woman to other women from Etruria and Greece.
+In The Wedding Shroud, my protagonist arrives in Veii as a treaty bride determined to remain true to Roman ‘virtues’ but instead grapples with conflicting moralities as she is slowly seduced by the freedoms offered to her by her husband.
+The reader again follows Caecilia's story in The Golden Dice as she continues her adjustment to Etruscan life while enduring a ten year siege.
+Throughout both books, I contrast her life as a Roman woman to other women from Etruria and Greece.
 In doing so I realized that customs, laws and religious beliefs may have been very different in past societies but emotions and motivations don’t vary between modern and ancient man.
 Power, love and duty remain eternal.

 The image is on a banqueting scene from the Tomb of the Leopards in Tarquinia, Italy, 5th BCE.
 It depicts a husband and wife sharing a dining couch being served wine by a naked slave boy.
 The woman’s skin is pale compared to the ruddy skin of her husband ( an artistic convention of that time).
 Her hair is fair which may be a realistic detail.
 The both wear myrtle wreathes.
 Bright bordered mantles cover the semi naked body of the man and the chiton of the woman.
 There is an account from a contemporary Greek traveller to Etruria that Etruscan women not only drank wine and share their dining couches with men but also were known to raise toasts.
 Shocking!